Ivayla-Ivanova/federated-learning/README.md

 This paper is a student work and has not been published in any journal or conference.

 ## Purpose
-The purpose of this repository is to share our student research paper and provide access to supplementary materials, including datasets and analysis scripts.
+The purpose of this repository is to share our student research paper.

 ## Citation
 If you refer to this work, please acknowledge it as follows: